© 2023 ELECTRIFICATION COALITION

 Available from Jan.
 1, 2023–Dec.
 31, 2032

-Individuals who wish to lease a passenger car should be aware of this tax credit.
-While the dealership or the automaker would claim the tax credit, the dealership or automaker should pass the value of the tax credit back to the consumer, resulting in a reduced vehicle price.
+Individuals leasing a light-duty vehicle may also benefit from this tax credit indirectly.
+The registered dealership or the automaker can claim the tax credit and pass on the value to the consumer, resulting in a reduced vehicle price.

 Distributed by the Federal Highway Administration to each state